G1OJS/G1OJS.github.io/pages/Airband Superregen Receiver Speaker Version 240517.md

 A diode pump ([Greinacher voltage doubler circuit](https://en.wikipedia.org/wiki/Voltage_doubler#Greinacher_circuit)) feeds a JFET (Q102) in a way that provides a fast rise time & fall time binary response at the drain of the JFET when audio levels drop below a threshold set by RV101.
 With very quiet audio (dead carrier or carrier with low level audio modulation) the diode pump produces an output close to zero volts; this leaves the JFET conducting and Q103 turned off, allowing audio to pass unhindered from the volume control to the LM386 amplifier.
 In the "no signal" condition, the background noise levels increase, and the diode pump produdes larger negative voltages which cause the JFET to turn off, biasing Q103 into conduction and shorting out the audio at the input to the LM386 amplifier.

-The lack of a sharp bandpass filter means that strongly modulated carriers cause the squelch to *close* on strong audio peaks, which is not desired.
+The lack of a sharp bandpass filter means that strongly modulated carriers would cause the squelch to *close* on strong audio peaks unless other measures were taken in the squelch circuit design.
 This is dealt with as follows:
 1) using fast time constants in the diode pump means that any potential unwanted squelch closed periods are not unnecessarily extended in time, and are confined to short periods on voice peaks only.
 2) A simple capacitor across the base-emitter junction of Q103 provides a "pulse stretching" or monostable function which maintains the "squelch open" condition across these short voice peaks, and also provides a short (but not too long) "hang time" for the overall squelch action.